bike rehab ministry

 To donate bikes, drop them off at the Bike House, 201 Creve Coeur Ave., Manchester, MO, outside the building.
 If you are unable to drop off your bikes, please email Dean Wilson.

-Frequently, we offer bikes in “like new” condition for a suggested donation to help fund the expenses of the ministry.
-We maintain a listing of these bikes at our ministry’s Facebook page.
+The Bike Rehab ministry offers bikes in “like new” condition for a suggested donation to help fund the expenses of this ministry.
+The listing of these bikes are on the Bike Rehab ministry’s Facebook page.

 Beginning in July 2017, some creative volunteers began to use parts from retired bicycles to make lamps, bicycle hangers, bike racks, and colorful yard sculptures.
 Anyone can take a piece of this fun art home for a suggested donation to Bike Rehab.
-There is always room for more creativity, so join us to create bike art by emailing Joann Harris or Barry Cundy.